Skip to content

 • Domain accounts: 4720 lands on the DC that handled the create.
 Collect across all DCs.

 • Local accounts: 4720 lands on the host where the account was created.
-Catching this from member workstations requires WEF or per-host collection — many shops skip workstation Security forwarding and lose this signal entirely.
+Catching this from member workstations requires WEF or per-host collection.
+Many shops skip workstation Security forwarding and lose this signal entirely.

-What the record contains
+What is in the record

 <Data Name="TargetUserName">svc_backup2</Data>